rokasasmena/gas-tracker/README.md

 # Gas-tracker project

 ## This is a test version of gas-tracker project.
-Data are not full, but ready to be joined with backend.
+Data are not full, but ready to be connected with the backend.

 ## Project setup
 ```